Cmnorris7/bacteria_hybrid_assembly/README.md

 ## Future Work

--   Make new autocycler script to split assemblies into slurm jobs.
-Will speed up pipeline significantly.
 -   Make script to configure all conda and singularity dependencies on a new system.
+Add dependency specifics to repo.